jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 Other programming languages have a concept called variable amount of arguments.
 This means, that a command’s parameter list does not have a fixed amount of parameters.
 The last parameters can be any amount of parameters.
 This is specified as the last parameter’s being an *array* of parameters.

-In the new computer language, any parameter can be an array.
+In Encircle, any parameter can be an array.
 In other programming languages, parameters could also be arrays, but for the array, that represented the variable amount of arguments, each item of the array was separately listed out at the end of the command call, as opposed to other parameters, that were arrays, which were just references to arrays, that were initialized elsewhere, not inside the command call.

-In the new computer language, for backwards compatibility purposes, and textual representation purposes, a parameter may be typed as the array that will represent the variable amount of arguments.
+In Encircle, for backwards compatibility purposes, and textual representation purposes, a parameter may be typed as the array that will represent the variable amount of arguments.
 In other programming languages, variable amount of arguments was also just for textual representation.

 Perhaps in the future, it can be applied, that multiple array parameters are considered the variable amount of arguments.
 But how the notation will be kept unambiguous then is not clear yet.